Integrate Azure HPC Cache with Azure Kubernetes Service (AKS)

 Important

 You need to select a unique storage account name.
-Replace uniquestorageaccount with something unique for you.
+Replace uniquestorageaccount with your specified name.
 Storage account names must be between 3 and 24 characters in length and can contain only numbers and lowercase letters.

 STORAGE_ACCOUNT_NAME=uniquestorageaccount